Imperial Chemical Industries: Development of the business (1926–1944)

 The company was founded in December 1926 from the merger of four companies: Brunner Mond, Nobel Explosives, the United Alkali Company, and British Dyestuffs Corporation.
-It established its head office at Millbank in London in 1928.
+ICI established its head office at Millbank in London in 1928.
 Competing with DuPont and IG Farben, the new company produced chemicals, explosives, fertilisers, insecticides, dyestuffs, non-ferrous metals, and paints.

-In its first year turnover was £27 million.
+In its first year, turnover was £27 million.

-In the 1920s and 1930s, the company played a key role in the development of new chemical products, including the dyestuff phthalocyanine (1929), the acrylic plastic Perspex (1932), Dulux paints (1932, co-developed with DuPont), polyethylene (1937), and polyethylene terephthalate fibre known as Terylene (1941).
+During the 1920s and 1930s, the company played a key role in the development of new chemical products, including the dyestuff phthalocyanine (1929), the acrylic plastic Perspex (1932), Dulux paints (1932, co-developed with DuPont), polyethylene (1937), and polyethylene terephthalate fibre known as Terylene (1941).
 In 1940, ICI started British Nylon Spinners as a joint venture with Courtaulds.

 ICI also owned the Sunbeam motorcycle business, which had come with Nobel Industries, and continued to build motorcycles until 1937.

-During the Second World War, ICI was involved with the United Kingdom's nuclear weapons programme codenamed Tube Alloys.
+During the Second World War, ICI was a major participant in Britain's war economy; its subsidiary ICI Nobel was involved in the production of munitions.
+The company was involved with the United Kingdom's nuclear weapons programme codenamed Tube Alloys.